Definition:

 Ferritin results can be difficult to interpret - a ferritin below the reference range is diagnostic of iron deficiency.
 However iron deficiency can still exist with a normal ferritin especially if there is infection or inflammation present.
 Ferritin levels increase independently of iron status in acute and chronic inflammatory conditions, malignant disease, and liver disease.

-- If ferritin < 100ug/l this could still be iron deficiency especially if an inflammatory condition, malignancy or liver disease is present in these patients:
+If ferritin < 100ug/l this could still be iron deficiency especially if an inflammatory condition, malignancy or liver disease is present in these patients:

 Normocytic anaemia:

-Macrocytosis/macrocytic anaemia - see also Macrocytosis page
+Macrocytosis/macrocytic anaemia - see also the Macrocytosis page.

 Treatment is dependent on the underlying cause but management of symptomatic patients while awaiting investigation may be required.